SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Experiments

 \subsection{Data Preprocessing}

-We preprocess all datasets using a fixed window size of 256 and an overlap of 128, following a prior work~\cite{gong2019metasense}.
-Additionally, we standardize the entire dataset to fall within the range of -1 to 1.
-We focus exclusively on the 3-channel accelerometer data from all available sources.
-We exclude data from domains with fewer than 500 samples to ensure enough data for training.
-As a result, we use 20 domains for HHAR, representing combinations of five users and four devices.
-For all datasets, we first split $70\%$ of the data and use $90\%$ of the splitted data for pre-training and the $10\%$ as the corresponding validation.
-With the remaining $30\%$ split, we use only a few samples for the few-shot fine-tuning and divide the remaining data with a $5:5$ ratio to compose the validation and test sets.
-We ensure that the pre-training, fine-tuning, and testing data are completely separated.
+For the human activity recognition datasets, we segmented data using a fixed window size of 256 with an overlap of 128.
+We standardized each dataset to a range of -1 to 1, following data processing settings from prior work~\cite{gong2019metasense}.
+We focused exclusively on 3-channel accelerometer data from all sources to reproduce existing baselines~\cite{haresamudram2022assessing} and excluded domains with fewer than 500 samples to ensure sufficient training data.
+As a result, we used 20 domains for HHAR, representing combinations of five users and four devices.
+For WESAD, we applied a window size of 10 seconds with a sliding interval of 0.25 seconds, creating approximately 7,000 windows to reduce the computational cost, following a prior study~\cite{bhatti2021attentive}.
+For NinaproDB5, we used a window size of 60 (0.3 seconds) with a 50\% overlap, following the common practice of using small windows for sEMG data~\cite{josephs2020semg, rahimian2021fs}.

+To split data for self-supervised pre-training, fine-tuning, and testing, we followed the approach of previous studies on self-supervised learning for sensing~\cite{haresamudram2022assessing}. \shepherd{Specifically, we allocated 70\% of the data for pre-training---7\% for validation and 63\% for training---and used the remaining 30\% for few-shot fine-tuning.
+In the few-shot setting, we sampled a few instances per class (\textit{e.g.}, 1, 2, 5, or 10 samples).} The remaining data was split evenly for validation and testing.
+We ensured no temporal overlap between samples in different splits, preserving data independence.

+For our evaluation, we composed pre-training in domains separate from fine-tuning and testing.
+We prepared fine-tuning and testing sets for each target domain and composed a pre-training dataset by sampling exclusively from other domains.
+This process was repeated across all target domains to ensure a consistent setup.